Property Management FAQs

-You may wish to speak to your LJ Hooker agent about the different advantages of each lease length and help you determine how to maximise your return most effectively.
+You may wish to speak to your LJ Hooker property manager about the different advantages of each lease length and help you determine how to maximise your return most effectively.

 Can I increase the rent during the lease period?

-Is it mandatory to enlist the services of a real estate agent to manage a rental property?
+Is it mandatory to enlist the services of a property manager to manage a rental property?